fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

   grant_type=refresh_token
   &refresh_token=eyJ0eXAiOiJydCtqd3QiLCJhbGciOiJFUzI1NiIsImtpZCI6ImM5NTBjMGU2ZmRlYjVkZTUwYTUwMDk2YjI0N2FmMDNjIn0.eyJpc3MiOiJodHRwczovL2VhYS1wcm92aWRlci53YWxsZXQuaXB6cy5pdCIsImNsaWVudF9pZCI6IjQ3Yjk4MjM2OTc5MWQwODAwM2E3MjgzZjA1OWNiMGQxIiwiYXVkIjoiaHR0cHM6Ly9lYWEtcHJvdmlkZXIud2FsbGV0LmlwenMuaXQiLCJpYXQiOjE3Mzk5NTI5NDgsIm5iZiI6MTczOTk1MzU0OCwiZXhwIjoxNzQyMzcyNzQ4LCJhdGgiOiJmVUh5TzJyMlozRFo1M0VzTnJXQmIweFdYb2FOeTU5SWlLQ0Fxa3NtUUVvIiwianRpIjoiYzY5NTVjZWItYzY1Zi00MDI1LTkzNzgtYjY2NzJiNjE0NWNmIiwiY25mIjp7ImprdCI6Ijk1MTU3NGFlZTFiYjc5MDdhZTFlYzMxMDlkYjJiMjI1In19.qiGM6E-7zci2-3Nnk4OMD7Tv_leUcRPsFsqaBHDHxEEzsGXLNh9qDbLIBk9sujZGVT9xs-28jZhwD6VT-MGTGw

-**Step 3.** The PID/(Q)EAA Provider validates the request according to the following checks:
+**Step 3.** The Credential Issuer validates the request according to the following checks:

   - It MUST validate the OAuth-Client-Attestation-PoP parameter based on Section 4 of [OAUTH-ATTESTATION-CLIENT-AUTH].
   - It MUST validate the DPoP Proof JWT, according to (RFC 9449) Section 4.3.
   - It MUST check that the Refresh Token is not expired, not revoked and is bound to the same set of DPoP key as the ones used in the DPoP Proof JWT.

-If the request checks are successful, the PID/(Q)EAA Provider generates a new Access Token and a new Refresh Token and these MUST be both bound to the DPoP key.
+If the request checks are successful, the Credential Issuer generates a new Access Token and a new Refresh Token and these MUST be both bound to the DPoP key.
 Both the Access Token and the Refresh Token are then sent back to the Wallet Instance.

 A non-normative example of a successful response is shown below.